Salon National de la Pourvoirie et du Bateaux de Pêche de Montréal

 Le Happening Gourmand

-If trying new and old restaurants is on your 2016 bucket list, you might want to take advantage of this mini-restaurant week happening in Old Montreal.
-Eight of the city’s best restaurants are offering lunch and dinner menus at costs of $22, $25, and $29.
+If trying new and old restaurants is on your bucket list, you might want to take advantage of this mini-restaurant week happening in Old Montreal.
+Some of the city’s best restaurants are offering lunch and dinner menus at costs of $23, $26, and $30.
 After eating, you can get a discount ticket to Igloofest and dance off the dessert.
 A few of the participating restaurants are Verses, Méchant Boeuf, and Kyo Bar Japonais.
 For more information and to book a space, click HERE.

 Old Port Quai Jacques Cartier

 It’s the last weekend of Igloofest but don’t let that bring you down.
-Modeselektor and Benjamin Damage come in from Europe on February 4, Tale of Us and Michael Mayer on Feburary 5, and the last big night brings Brodinski, Traumer, and Swindle.
-Great light snows.
+Snails, Green Velvet, and Dave Clarke lead the three final nights.
+Great light shows.
 Cool activities.
 Tickets are here and all information is HERE.

 Poutine is fries, gravy, cheese curds.
 Full stop.
 But experimental chefs are never happy to stick with the classic.
 Over 60 restaurants are asked to prepare a special poutine just for this week.
 Get the app or check the website and join in the madness to sample and rate.
 Some ones to check out are the ones at Lola Rosa, Le Smoking BBQ, Imadake, Ha, Chez boris, Burger Royal, and the Burgundy Lion.
-For full list, click HERE.
-The passe poutine gives you 15% special La Poutine Week poutines.
+For updates, click HERE.

 No reason to let the winter blues keep you inside.
 Bars and clubs along Mt.
 Royal are hosting three days of music to get you out of your house and into a nice warm pub.
-Check out Galaxie, Les DeuxLuxes, Prieur&Landry, Les Marinellis, and more at the partner taverns: le Bar inc, La Taverne Sant Sacrement, Chez Baptiste Mt Royal, Le Barraca, Le Taverne Normand, le Pub West Shefford, Le Verre Bouteille, le Jono Bar, and Le Matahari Bar Salon.
+Check out Les Breastfeeders, Fred Fortin, Les Dales Hawerchuk, and more at the partner taverns: le Bar inc, La Taverne Sant Sacrement, Chez Baptiste Mt Royal, Le Barraca, Le Taverne Normand, le Pub West Shefford, Le Verre Bouteille, le Jono Bar, and Le Matahari Bar Salon.
 Info HERE.

 Montreal Boat and Water Sports Show

 If you want to think of warmer, wetter times, the Montreal Boat and Water show reminds you that there’s plenty of times for you water babies ahead.
 The boat show has over 450 different boats for you to admire and 275 exhibitors who will showcase everything from paddle boards to canoes to trips you can take.
-Meet wakesurf champion Dominic Lagacé or check out Canadian angler hall of famer Patrick Campeau’s sessions on fishing techniques.
-Most fun might be the boating skills virtual trainer presented by the Canadian Power and Sail Squadrons.
 Tickets are $15/12/free under 12.
 Info HERE.